anentropic/django-taggit-autocomplete/README.txt

 It's virtually the same app, only it's changed to work with django-taggit: http://github.com/alex/django-taggit

 This branch has been forked from eka's version.
-I've placed the js in a static folder for ease of implementation.
+As long as used with grappelli, no extra js is needed.

 *** Installation ***